Simonnawara/Minishell/README.md

 ## 📝 Project Overview

-**Minishell** is a minimalistic shell implementation built as part of the 42 School curriculum.
-It mimics the behavior of Bash, providing a simple command-line interface that supports various shell functionalities, including process execution, redirections, pipes, and environment variable handling.
+**Minishell** is a custom shell implementation built as part of the 42 School curriculum.
+It mimics the behavior of Bash, providing a command-line interface that supports various shell functionalities, including process execution, redirections, pipes, and environment variable handling.

 ## 🎯 Features